kubeshop/botkube/docs/investigation/analytics-collection.md

 The data collection would be enabled by default.
 By using two different identifiers at the same time, we will aggregate the data:
 - per cluster (by using `uid` of the `kube-system` Namespace),
-- and per BotKube installation (generating and storing UUID during BotKube installation e.g. in a ConfigMap).
+- and per Botkube installation (generating and storing UUID during Botkube installation e.g. in a ConfigMap).

 ### Out of scope